How to Reduce Pain & Inflammation with EPA Omega-3

 No. Olive oil contains monounsaturated (omega-9) fats, which are neutral.
 They do not get converted to good or bad eicosanoids.
 Same goes for healthy saturated fats like Coconut oil.

-For what it’s worth, I cook only with Olive or Coconut oil.
+For what it’s worth, I cook only with Olive oil.
+Coconut oil may be an option for some too.
 Olive has 9% Omega-6 while Coconut oil is virtually free of Omega-6 at 2%.
 If you want to reduce Omega-6 in your diet, look into Coconut oil.

 I’ve ranted about supplements that provide extra Omega-6 before.
 And will do so again, soon.
 Stay tuned.